-Office equipment 4 years

-Plant and equipment 3 years

-Motor vehicles 4 years
+Office equipment 4 years Plant and equipment 3 years Motor vehicles 4 years i) Stock-based Compensation

 Depreciation expense relating to plant and equipment in Burkina Faso, Mali and Liberia is capitalised and forms part of exploration and evaluation assets.
-Depreciation expense for plant and equipment in Australia is recognised as an expense through the Statement of Loss and Comprehensive Loss.
+Depreciation expense for plant and equipment in Australia is recognised as an expense through profit or loss.